thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Use the OVF to Create a VM

 1. Download the `ThoughtSpot OVF` from the **[Downloads page here]({{ site.baseurl }}/release/downloads.html#virutal-and-cloud-platforms)** to a location on an accessible disk.
-2. Log into the ESXi web portal.
+2. Log in to the ESXi web portal.

     ![]({{ site.baseurl }}/images/vmware-login.png "VMWare Login")